netdata/netdata/collectors/plugins.d/README.md

 |[python.d.plugin](../python.d.plugin/)|`python`|all|a **plugin orchestrator** for data collection modules written in `python` v2 or v3 (both are supported).|
 |[slabinfo.plugin](../slabinfo.plugin/)|`C`|linux|collects kernel internal cache objects (SLAB) metrics.|

+### Plugin Orchestrators

 Plugin orchestrators may also be described as **modular plugins**.
 They are modular since they accept custom made modules to be included.

-Writing modules for these plugins is easier than accessing the native Netdata API directly.
-You will find modules already available for each orchestrator under the directory of the particular modular plugin (e.g. under python.d.plugin for the python orchestrator).
+ Writing modules for these plugins is easier than accessing the native Netdata API directly. **You will find numerous Modules already available** for each orchestrator under the directory of the particular plugin (e.g. under python.d.plugin for the python orchestrator).

-Each of these modular plugins has each own methods for defining modules.
-Please check the examples and their documentation.
+Each of these modular plugins has each own methods for defining modules. *Please refer to the documentation and the source code of already available modules.*

+For a list of the available Modules, please refer [here](/docs/Add-more-charts-to-netdata.md).

 ## Motivation